Atlas vs Coggle (2026): An In-Depth Research Comparison

 - Want free mind-mapping without a subscription?
 Go with Coggle.

-- Tied: sketching a simple tree-based mind map of an idea**: both work fine; Coggle faster for the standalone mind-map style.
+- Tied: sketching a simple tree-based mind map of an idea**: both work fine, with Coggle faster for the standalone mind-map style.
 The wedge only opens up once you're building a corpus you'll return to.

 Recommendations by user type